xAlpharax/neural-art/README.md

 Because Style Transfer hasn't changed drastically in terms of actual results in the past years.
 I personally find a certain beauty in inputting a style and content image rather than a well curated prompt with a dozen of switches.
 Consider this repo as a quick and simple ***just works*** solution that can run on both CPU and GPU effectively.

 I developed this tool as a means to obtain fancy images and visuals for me and my friends.
-It somehow grew into something bigger that is actually usable, so much so that I got to integrate it in a workflow in conjunction with [Stable Diffusion](https://github.com/CompVis/stable-diffusion) ( see also [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui) ) which I want to develop a plugin for.
+It somehow grew into something bigger that is actually usable, so much so that I got to integrate it in a workflow in conjunction with [Stable Diffusion](https://github.com/CompVis/stable-diffusion) ( see also [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui) ) which I want to develop a plugin for in the near future.

 ## Requirements